5 Simple Knowledge Base SEO Tips Anyone Can Follow

 2. Find your content gaps and optimization opportunities

-With your list of all of your branded keywords (i.e., keywords that contain your business name) in hand, your next step is to find out which of those keywords you're not currently ranking at the top of the search results for.
+With your list of all of your branded keywords (i.e., keywords that contain your business name) in hand, your next step is to find out those keywords for which you're not currently ranking at the top of the search results.

-If content from your website or knowledge base ranks in the number-one spot of the results, you can remove that keyword from your list — you already have that question answered with your content.
+If content from your website or knowledge base ranks in the number one spot of the results (and answers the question being asked), you can remove that keyword from your list — you already have that question answered with your content.
 If your content doesn't rank in the top spot, ask yourself these questions:

 • Do I have existing content that answers this question?
 If so, make a note to yourself to use the information in the sections below to better optimize that content for search.

 • Should this answer be a marketing page or a knowledge base article?
-For example, when someone searches for "Help Scout pricing," we want the pricing page on our marketing site to be the number one result, but when someone searches for "Help Scout webhooks," we want our knowledge base article to be the top result.
-Hand marketing keywords off to your Marketing team, and narrow your list down to those that should be answered in your knowledge base.
+We want the pricing page on our marketing site to be the top result when someone searches for "Help Scout pricing" and our knowledge base article to be the top result for "Help Scout webhooks."
+Hand marketing keywords off to your marketing team, and narrow your list down to those that should be answered in your knowledge base.

 • Is this a content gap?
-You may not have any content on your site answering some of the questions people are searching for.
+You may not have any content on your site or in your help center answering some of the questions people are searching for.
 In that case, make a note next to that keyword that you need to either create a marketing page or a knowledge base article to answer that question.

 Next, we'll go over how to optimize existing articles in your knowledge base that aren't ranking well, but you should use the same steps below when filling your content gaps to make sure all of your new content is optimized to rank at the top of search results.